cyrildewit/cyrildewit.github.io/_posts/2020-04-19-how-to-change-the-PHP-version-in-Laradock.md

 title: How to change the PHP version in Laradock?
 ---

 I've recently switched to Laradock as my primary local development setup for Laravel.
 It's a full PHP development environment based on Docker.
-It took me a few days to properly set it up and learn the basics of Docker itself.
-Laradock offers a flexible way to initialize all kind of services, like
+It took me a few days to properly set it up and learn the basics of Docker.
+Laradock comes with big a list of premade images you can use.

 I previously used Laravel Homestead, an official, a pre-packaged Vagrant box that provides something similar.
 To run this box I had to install VirtualBox.
 This setup works totally fine and is very reliable, but I wanted to switch to a more general solution.
 I do still use it on my Laptop.